xfactlab/emnlp2023-damaging-retrieval/README.md

 ```

 ### 3. Selection Inference
-Selection Inference with varying number of the context sizes.
+Selection Inference on Probe3 with varying number of the context sizes (5, 10, 20, 40)

 ```shell
 cd FiD